Siddhapura-Yash/BPSK_modem/README.md

 2. Assign clock and reset pins.
 3. Route the output to a DAC or GPIO.
 4. Observe the waveform using measurement equipment.

+---
+The design has been verified through software simulation and FPGA implementation will be carried out in future work.